Web HostingDecember 16, 2025 199 views

 v=DMARC1; p=reject; rua=mailto:[email protected]; ruf=mailto:[email protected]; pct=100

-• p=reject: Fully reject unauthenticated emails
+• p=reject : Completely reject unauthenticated emails

-• ruf=mailto:...: Receive detailed forensic reports
+• ruf=mailto:... : Receive detailed forensic reports

-Explained DMARC Parameters
+DMARC Parameters Explained

 Parameter Values Description

-v DMARC1 Version (mandatory)
+v DMARC1 Version (required)

 p none, quarantine, reject Policy for the domain